 Control testing is a form of validating controls operation.
-Evaluators use tests of controls to determine whether selected internal controls were operating effectively, in the manner they are supposed/designed to operate, during a period or as of a point of time.
+Evaluators use tests of controls to determine whether selected internal controls were operating effectively, in the manner they are supposed/designed to operate during a period or as of a point of time.

-Tests of controls follow the evaluation of controls design.
-In supporting their assessment on internal control, the Bank's units therefore first evaluate the design of the controls, then test their operating effectiveness, which requires an evaluation as to whether the key controls, as documented, reduce identified risks to an appropriate level.
+The testing of the operating effectiveness of controls follows the evaluation of controls design.
+In supporting their assessment on internal control, the evaluators therefore:

+- Evaluate the design of the Internal Control System (ICS) and individual key controls; - Test their operating effectiveness, which requires an evaluation as to whether the key controls, as documented, reduce identified risks to an appropriate level.